dikonikon/PyTupleSpace/README.md

 Current work focuses on:

-* richer representation of tuples including explicit annotation of the types of elements
+* richer representation of tuples including explicit annotation of the types of elements: current representation is as a list of byte arrays, which are assumed to incorporate type information.
+This has the benefit of being simple both to implement and to create language bindings for, but it has significant drawbacks.
+For example semantically equivalent tuples from different bindings are not equivalent, and it presents fewer opportunities for sharding (see next bullet)
 * implementation using Mongodb thinking about approach to sharding